analukic84/flask_app_for_beginner/README.md

 # flask_app_for_beginner
 Create a flask app, contain books.
 Make available to post / get / update / delete books.

+### first step
+create virtual enviroment for the project

 ### section1_no_db
 list of books, initial values